jkevingutierrez/call-center/README.md

 You can check the endpoints on [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) locally or [https://call-center-almundo.herokuapp.com/swagger-ui.html](https://call-center-almundo.herokuapp.com/swagger-ui.html)

+To create a call and dispatch it, you can use the endpoint [http://localhost:8080/dispatch](http://localhost:8080/dispatch) locally or [https://call-center-almundo.herokuapp.com/dispatch](https://call-center-almundo.herokuapp.com/dispatch)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.